Alumni & Friends

 KSU’s 2016 Outstanding Student in Psychology

-The Psychology Department congratulates Ms. Hannah Dollinger on being named KSU’s 2016 Outstanding Student in Psychology.
+The Department of Psychological Science congratulates Ms. Hannah Dollinger on being named KSU’s 2016 Outstanding Student in Psychology.
 In addition to maintaining an excellent academic record, Hannah has been an active contributor to a number of research projects with KSU faculty.
 She worked with Dr. Taglialatela and Dr. Mallavarapu to study whether educational signs and displays at the zoo are effective in educating visitors and in promoting long-term conservation attitudes.
 She has also worked with Dr. Pearcey to examine the effects that knowledge of a disorder has on perceptions of the individual affected.
 Hannah has also been a teaching assistant for Dr. McNamara’s Research Methods and Introduction to Psychology courses.
 Hannah’s goal immediately following her studies at KSU is to earn a master’s degree focusing on Applied Behavior Analysis.
 She then plans to become a Board Certified Behavior Analyst, designing and implementing behavior plans for children with autism.
 Given Hannah’s outstanding work as a student at KSU, we are confident that she will excel in meeting these exciting goals!

 Joseph E. Phillips, Jr., Class of 2016